twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TADVANCEDEDITFORM** – Edit a naming field in the font.
 * **TANCHORMANAGERFRAME** and **TANCHORMANAGERFRM** (version 7.0 & above) – Manages anchors in the font if positioning data exists in the OpenType layout tables.
 * **TAUTOKERNEXFORM** (**TAUTOKERNINGFORM** in version 3.0.1 until 6.5) – Automatically add kerning pairs to the OpenType layout tables (version 7.0 & above) or legacy kerning tables (version 1.0 until 6.5) if you don't want to manually add kerning pairs to the font via the OpenType Designer.
 The Garava and Times New Roman (previously) fonts were used in the form as shown in the manual.
-* **TAUTOMETRICSFORM** (version 3.0.1 & above) – Automatically generate metrics for glyphs.
-This feature is only for proportional fonts, so in general you don't have to use it in monospaced, pixelated or barcode fonts.
+* **TAUTOMETRICSFORM** (version 3.0.1 & above) – Automatically generate metrics for glyphs for use with proportional fonts.
+Don't use this feature for monospaced, pixel or barcode fonts!
 The optical metrics adjustment user interface is used by *Scanahand* (font generator).
 The Calibri and Times New Roman (previously) fonts were used in the form's second page (selecting glyphs) as shown in the manual.
 * **TAUTONAMEFORM** (version 3.1.2 until 6.5) – Automatically change the naming fields of a font.
 The MegaWaves font was used in the form as shown in the manual.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Edit a naming field or include additional naming fields in the font (replaced with Properties in version 7.0 & above).
 The MegaWaves font was used in the form as shown in the manual.
 * **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the OpenType layout tables.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.0, **Tools: TODO!
 AutoCmap...** in version 3.0 until 5.6 as hidden menu item) – Maps characters to glyph indexes.
 The Arial font was used in the form as shown in the manual.
 This corresponds to the `cmap` table.
 * **TCODEEDITORFORM** (version 7.0 & above) – OpenType Layout Feature Editor; used to view, edit and compile the OpenType feature source code.
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
-This corresponds to the `ulCodePageRange` fields to make the font work in some programs like Microsoft Office or Sublime Text.
-If the fields are not set (e.g. Noto Sans and its regional variants), then Windows will show the script dropdown menu in the font selection dialog as **Other**.
+This corresponds to the `ulCodePageRange` fields to make the font work in some programs (e.g. Sublime Text).
+If the fields are not set (e.g. Noto Sans), then Windows will show the script dropdown menu in the font selection dialog as **Other**.
 * **TCOLORFORM** (old versions) – This resource is not the standard Windows color selection dialog available in `comdlg32.dll`.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Views or modifies properties for composite glyph members.
 The Calibri font was used in the form as shown in the manual (using the lowercase e acute).
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – This confirmation dialog will ask you what to do when replacing.